openvinotoolkit/training_extensions/docs/source/guide/tutorials/base/how_to_train/action_detection.rst

 Action Detection  model
 ================================

 This live example shows how to easily train and validate for spatio-temporal action detection model on the subset of `JHMDB <http://jhmdb.is.tue.mpg.de/>`_.
+To learn more about Action Detection task, refer to :doc:`../../../explanation/algorithms/action/action_detection`.

 .. note::